-“WTF PewDiePie, huge ups for the 100 million but why the FUCK did you donate $50,000 to the ADL?”
+“WTF PewDiePie, huge ups for the 100 million but why on earth did you donate $50,000 to the ADL?”
 YouTuber “The Quartering” commented.
 “They are a joke agency… remember they classify Pepe as a hate symbol?”

 “The ADL are deleting peoples’ comments,” another user wrote, uploading a video that appeared to show comments disappearing underneath Kjellberg’s 100 million milestone video.

 The chaos didn’t go unnoticed: PewDiePie published a statement about the controversy on September 11, clarifying that the Christchurch shootings in New Zealand had used his negative image with the mainstream media as a destructive tool, explaining that his donation to the ADL was a step in rectifying this damage.

 “…after the Christchurch travesty a few months ago, my own clash with MSM was manipulated as a tool for destruction,” Kjellberg wrote.
 “Making a donation to the ADL doesn’t make sense to everyone, especially since they’ve outright spoken against me.
 I wanted to show publicly that I can move past it and move on.”